nguyendat/KEEP/proposals/guards.md

 One important design goal of this proposal is to make code _clear_ to write and read.
 For that reason, we have consciously removed some of the potential corner cases.
-Furthermore, we are conducting a survey to ensure that guards are intuitively understood by a wide range of Kotlin developers.
+In addition, we have conducted a survey to ensure that guards are intuitively understood by a wide range of Kotlin developers.

-First, it is not allowed to mix several conditions (using `,`) and guards in a single branch.
+On that line, it is not allowed to mix several conditions (using `,`) and guards in a single branch.
 They can be used in the same `when` expression, though.
 Here is one example taken from [JEP-441](https://openjdk.org/jeps/441).